vdemeester/blog/linux/debian/squeeze-notes.md

     Pin: release a=squeeze-backports
     Pin-Priority: 650

-And there is a fow other file, currently only for `mr` and `pandoc`.
+And there is a few other file, currently only for `mr` and `pandoc`.

     # cat /etc/apt/preferences.d/mr
     Package: mr